david-torres/scrapbots/README.md

 This repository contains this game design document as well as various files used to generate a playable prototype for the game: Scrapbots.
 Check out the [License](#license).
 I'd love it if you'd [playtest on Tabletop Simulator](#tabletop-simulator) and send me some feedback.

+## Scrapbots: Deck building battler

 ## Summary

-Scrapbots is a deck building battler card game set in a post-apocalyptic junk-punk future (Mad Max with robots).
+Scrapbots is a deck building card battler game set in a post-apocalyptic junk-punk future (Mad Max with robots).
 You take on the role of a Mechanic, a warlord who commands the remnants of robot armies against their enemies.
-Mechanics are in constant conflict with each other to control the last bits of humanity’s resources.
-Collect a pile of scrap and cobble together some bots to smash your opponent.
+These warlords are in constant conflict to control the last bits of humanity’s resources.
+Collect a pile of scrap and cobble together some Scrapbots to smash your opponent.

 ## Design Goals

 The goal of Scrapbots design is to be a quick-to-play, fast-paced card battler that is easy to learn but still has enough strategic/tactical depth to maintain a serious player’s interest.
-Scrapbots games are intended to last 10-15 minutes.
+Scrapbots games are intended to last 20-30 minutes.

 ## Gameplay

 The objective of the game is to defeat the opposing Mechanic.
-You will achieve this goal by collecting a pile of scrap (your deck) and building bots to attack for you.
+You will achieve this goal by collecting a pile of scrap (your deck) and building Scrapbots to attack for you.

 ### Setup

 Each player starts with an initial personal deck consisting of 4 Spare Parts and 4 Circuitry.
-Wounds are set to the side.
-All remaining cards are shuffled and become the Scrap Deck.
-3 empty spaces in front of each player represent the lanes which bots will be built in.
-Deal 5 cards from the Scrap Deck face-up in the center as the Junkyard.
-Play with your discard pile face-down.
+All remaining cards are shuffled and become the center deck used by both players.
+3 empty spaces in front of each player represent the Lanes which Scrapbots will be built in.
+Deal 5 cards from the center deck face-up on the side as the Market.
+Draw starting hands, the player going first may only draw three cards for the starting hand.
+The player going second draws five.

 ### Turn Phases